 So the role of the fundamental analyst is to find the mispriced or underpriced stocks and to wait until the market adjusts the valuation of the company.

-Fundamental analysis is the building block of investment process.
+Fundamental analysis is the building block of the investment process.
 Someone has rightly said that you aren’t really investing if you aren’t performing fundamental analysis.

-The fundamental information which we analyze includes company’s annual reports financial statements and other non-financial information which includes an industry overview, growth estimates for company’s product, company’s comparative advantage, changes in government policy etc.
+The fundamental information which we analyze includes the company’s annual reports financial statements and other non-financial information which includes an industry overview, growth estimates for the company’s product, company’s comparative advantage, changes in government policy, etc.

 George Soros said-

 Fundamental analysis seeks to establish how underlying values are reflected in stock prices, whereas the theory of reflexivity shows how stock prices can influence underlying values

-The full energy of fundamentalist is devoted to finding a stock’s “true value” or “intrinsic value”.
+The full energy of fundamentalists is devoted to finding a stock’s “true value” or “intrinsic value”.
 Basically, he would purchase the stock if the current market price is below its intrinsic value since he believes that the price will rise someday and move towards its intrinsic value.

 On the other hand, if the current market price is above the intrinsic value, he would love to sell the stock on the faith that the price will fall and come towards its intrinsic value.